 We don't recommend stuffed animals.
 Only because within a few days they will more than likely become un-stuffed & pulled apart.
 A couple are fine, but only let puppy have them while be supervised.
+Listed below are a few of our favorites.

 Please don't feed Rawhides or Pig Ears for at least 12 month, if ever!